-You might have this fantastic idea that has everyone at work talking; and when you finally pitch the new marketing campaign to test groups, you receive less-than-thrilled responses.
+You might have this fantastic idea that has everyone at work talking; and when you finally pitch the new digital marketing campaign to test groups, you receive less-than-thrilled responses.
 Maybe your excitement got the better of you or no one in the company bothered to wonder how others might perceive the new campaign.

 Either way, we’ve compiled a list of the top failed marketing campaigns, along with our insights, to show you how some of the biggest names in business today set themselves up for failure—and how they might have avoided it.

 1. Jägermeister - pool party turns into chemical warfare

 No, Jägermeister, the company known for its 56-herb and spice didn’t launch an actual chemical attack—but they did toss liquid nitrogen into a swimming pool ‘for effect.’
 In Leon, Mexico, Jägermeister hosted a part in which its staff poured liquid nitrogen into the pool to ‘create a cool effect,’ an act which created a poisonous cloud, hospitalizing eight and putting one man into a coma.